abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - Then run 'make runOpenFPGA'
 ### Running OpenFPGA
 ![Screenshot (2145)](https://user-images.githubusercontent.com/120498080/208414894-c5232a8a-a70a-4cf0-9631-07f71cfa21cb.png)
-- So after completion it is going to dump all the outputs as .blif .rpt .log under the location:
+- So after completion, it is going to dump all the outputs as .blif .rpt .log under the location:
 - **File Dumping Location** `/Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/latest/vpr_arch/counter/MIN_ROUTE_CHAN_WIDTH`
-- This `openfpgashell.log` files gives the detail about the set of commands it has run , the outputs, the area reports.
+- This `openfpgashell.log` file gives the detail about the set of commands it has run, the outputs, and the area reports.
 - **NOTE** If we face some error in running 'make runOpenFPGA' then we can study the error in this  `openfpgashell.log` files
 #### openfpgashell.log files
 ![Screenshot (2146)](https://user-images.githubusercontent.com/120498080/208415211-63b7b434-ff54-4f6a-97e6-a28cb4bec00e.png)

-- ***NOTE** Command to open a text edior in linux - After going into that folder use `vim <file_name.extension>*
+- ***NOTE** Command to open a text editor in Linux - After going into that folder using `vim <file_name.extension>*
-- ***NOTE** Command to close and save a text edior in linux - Press Esc then type `:wq` and press Enter*
+- ***NOTE** Command to close and save a text editor in Linux - Press Esc then type `:wq` and press Enter*
-- ***NOTE** Command to close and not save a text edior in linux - Press Esc then type `:q!` and press Enter*
+- ***NOTE** Command to close and not save a text editor in Linux - Press Esc then type `:q!` and press Enter*
-- ***NOTE** Command to go back one folder in linux is `cd ../` and press Enter*
+- ***NOTE** Command to go back to one folder in Linux is `cd ../` and press Enter*

 ### Area Analysis using SOFA
 - The `vpr_stdout.log file` generate in the Dump file location contain information about the Utilization Report(Area Report) of our Design.